snehadas/snehadas.github.io/_pages/outreach.md

 redirect_from:
   - /resume
 ---
+Invited panels and expert groups
+---
+* "AI-regulation and data-protection: Perspectives from the world" at the ISCA SPSC Symposium, 19.08.23
+* International symposium on "Generative AI and the EU AI Act". ([Recommendation article](files/Speinshart_EUAICt.pdf))
+* "EU Artificial Intelligence Act-landmark or stumbling block for researchers and innovators?"
+EuroTech Alliance, 25.05.23, ([link to video](https://eurotech-universities.eu/news-and-events/ai-act-by-eurotech-universities/))

+Select Talks
+---
 {% include base_path %}
 * 2022
 	* "Speech and Multi-Sensory Data Modeling for Child and Youth Psychiatry", Danish Data Science 2022 ([Poster](_files/poster_I.pdf))